 Secondhand Tobacco Smoke

-Asbestos is a non-flammable mineral which can produce very tiny fibers.
+This is a non-flammable mineral which can produce very tiny fibers.
 When breathed in over a long period of time, the fibers can actually scar lung tissue.
 Many asbestos products in a home include flooring materials, insulation, and heating equipment.
 An air-tight seal of the home's building envelope is needed and removal of dangerous materials will be required for this pollutant.

-Formaldehyde is a common chemical that is found in adhesive or bonding materials, such as in carpets, upholstery, and particle board.
+This is a common chemical that is found in adhesive or bonding materials, such as in carpets, upholstery, and particle board.
 When it is released into the air, it can cause coughing, eye and throat irritation, and even cancer.
 To reduce your risk of these problems, minimize your use of products containing the chemical.